Traditional Spanish cuisine is down-to-earth, uncomplicated food that is based on the ingredients available locally or

-- Legumes: Beans of all types are eaten regularly.
-Beans and chickpeas (garbanzo beans) have been a staple of the Peninsula for centuries and rivaled bread as the most commonly eaten food!
-The most famous Spanish bean dish is probably the cocido madrileno, which is a classic garbanzo-pork-sausage-noodle stew from Madrid.
+- Legumes: Beans and chickpeas (garbanzo beans) have been a staple for centuries and rivaled bread as the most commonly eaten food.
+The most famous Spanish bean dish is probably the cocido madrileño, which is a classic stew from Madrid with chickpeas, sausage, and ham.

 - Nuts: Spain is one of the top producers of almonds, hazelnuts, and walnuts.
 Almond-based and milk-based desserts are very common.
-Turron, the almond nougat candy eaten at Christmas is probably the best-known of these sweets.
+Turrón, the almond nougat candy eaten at Christmas, is probably the best known of these sweets.
 Many Spanish recipes of Arabic origin contain ground almonds, and almonds were used for centuries to thicken sauces and stews.
-However, in Spain hazelnuts, not almonds, are the most popular nut mixed with chocolate.
+In Spain hazelnuts, not almonds, are the most popular nut mixed with chocolate.

-- Herbs and Spices: Garlic, onions, and herbs such as oregano, rosemary, and thyme are used but garlic more than the others.
+- Herbs, Garlic, and Onions: Garlic, onions, and herbs such as oregano, rosemary, and thyme are used, but garlic more than the others.

-Cocido, olla, pote, guiso, estofado, or escudella are the Spanish terms for stew.
+Cocido, olla, guiso, estofado, or escudella are the Spanish terms for stew.
 This is one dish that could be called characteristic of Spain, although each region has its own version.
-The Spanish do not only stew, they roast, fry, and saute many foods.
+The Spanish do not only stew, they roast, fry, and sauté many foods.
 It is not as common to bake or broil, although they do grill meats on a metal plate or a charcoal grill.

 As the Spanish say to wish everyone a good meal, "Buen provecho!"